miraisolutions/xlconnect/README.md

 The package can easily be installed from <a href="http://cran.r-project.org/web/packages/XLConnect">CRAN</a> via `install.packages("XLConnect")`.
 In order to get started have a look at the <a href="http://cran.r-project.org/web/packages/XLConnect/vignettes/XLConnect.pdf">XLConnect</a> and <a href="http://cran.r-project.org/web/packages/XLConnect/vignettes/XLConnectImpatient.pdf">XLConnect for the Impatient</a> package vignettes, the numerous demos available via `demo(package = "XLConnect")` or browse through the comprehensive <a href="http://cran.r-project.org/web/packages/XLConnect/XLConnect.pdf">reference manual</a>.

-Alternatively, you may install XLConnect directly from github using the excellent <a href="https://github.com/hadley/devtools">devtools</a> package:
+Alternatively, you may install XLConnect directly from our <a href="https://github.com/miraisolutions/xlconnect">github repository</a> using the excellent <a href="https://github.com/hadley/devtools">devtools</a> package:

 ```
 require(devtools)